-In business, we are familiar with the words Know, Like and Trust.So how does a cold, emotionless (if you don’t include Artificial Intelligence) robot such as Google get to trust your website and rank it highly?
+In business, we are familiar with the words ‘know’, ‘like’ and ‘trust’, so how does Google trust your website?
+Seeing as it’s a cold, emotionless (if you don’t include Artificial Intelligence) robot.

 There are a great many items to consider but here are 3 you can get stuck into immediately to raise your profile and please the ‘Google Gods’.

 3 Things That Help Google To Trust Your Website

 - Fresh content

 - A secure site

 Let’s take a look at each one briefly